allenta/zabbix-template-for-redis/README.rst

-**This is a Zabbix template + discovery & sender script useful to monitor Redis Server & Redis Sentinel instances:**
+**This is a Zabbix template + script useful to monitor Redis Server & Redis Sentinel instances:**

 1. Copy ``zabbix-redis.py`` to ``/usr/local/bin/``.